Manage Business Object Functions

 The logic of a business object is implemented via script functions.
-Each business object can hold as many functions as wanted.
+Each business object can hold as many functions as needed.
 Click on the ‘Edit functions’ icon.

-You are forwarded to the overview of the functions of the business object.
-There you can go to the function details, edit a function, test it, copy or delete it.
+You are forwarded to the overview of the business object’s functions.
+There, you can access the function details, edit a function, test it, copy it, or delete it.

 To add a new function, click on the ‘+’.

-Creating a function involves writing a method via JavaScript and editing parameters.
+Creating a function involves writing a method via JavaScript in the Code Editor and setting input and output parameters.
 In the script editor, you can code logic that can be called in the Process Designer.

 The content corresponds to the inner body of a JavaScript function.
-In other words: your main code block must not be wrapped into a separate function definition but rests on the top-level context.
+In other words, your main code block must not be wrapped in a separate function definition but rests on the top-level context.
 It’s nevertheless possible to define sub-functions on top of your main code block.

-This example reads a name that is provided to the business object as an input parameter, compiles it into a greeting message and writes the result to the output.
+This example reads a name that is provided to the business object as an input parameter, concatenates it into a greeting message, and writes the result to the output.

 If no error occurs, the upper part of the code inside the “try”-section will execute and return the greeting message and output.success = true.
-However, if any error occurs, the function will jump down into the “catch” section and return output.success = false and assign any details of the failure to attribute output.error.
+However, the function will jump into the “catch” section if any error occurs.
+In that case, set output.success = false is set, and the error message is assigned to parameter output.error.

 - input.name to read the inserted name.